qilin-zhou/qilin-zhou.github.io/_pages/about.md

 His research interests lie at the intersection of Software Engineering (SE) and Artificial Intelligence (AI), with a specific focus on Formal Quality Assurance for AI.

+He is a native speaker of Cantonese and Mandarin, with professional working proficiency in English.

 Publications
 ======
   <div class="wordwrap">You can also find my publications on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>